EN-IH-WDPT-JUN21/vivi-chaudiem_midterm_project/README.md

 If an account holder wants to transfer money, (s)he must fill in the login data in the authorization fields and use the PATCH-route:<br>
 - /transfer/{accountType}/{value}/{owner}/{id}

+*Note: "accountType" means from which account you want to send money (savings, checking or creditcard).*
 ### Transfer money for third parties
-If a third party account holder wants to transfer money, (s)he must fill in the login data in the authorization fields, add the hashed key in the header (with "hashedKey") and use the PATCH-route:<br>
+If a third party account holder wants to transfer money, (s)he must fill in the login data in the authorization fields, add the hashed key in the header (with "hashedKey" as keyword) and use the PATCH-route:<br>
 - /transfer/third_party <br>

-with the parameter:<br>
+with the parameters:<br>
 - value
-- id
+- id *(of the account recipient)*
-- secretKey *(of the account recipient, which is null when sending to another third party account)*
+- secretKey *(of the account recipient, which is null when sending to another third party account.
+In this case, you can type in "null".)*
 ### Interest rate
 Interest rate will be added - if applicable - through the PATCH-route:<br>
 - /savings/interest/{id}